an0rak-dev/workbook/blog/content/project/avatar.md

 --

-Ok took the time but I found : I left a bunch of TODOs to explain the various steps that I need to do (good boi past-me).
+Ok took the time but I found I left a bunch of TODOs to explain the various steps that I need to do (good boi past-me).

-Soooo here's the situation when I left : I created a `Mesh` object in the Engine with a `Cube` subclass and hardcoded vertex coords in it.
+Soooo here's the situation when I left, I created a `Mesh` object in the Engine with a `Cube` subclass and hardcoded vertex coords in it.
 I've also created a `MeshMemory` class in the `Dx12Renderer` because I'll need to upload my meshes once in the GPU memory, and it should not change that much (it will be the MVP matrix that will change between each frame).
 The `MeshMemory` class is here to keep a trace of which meshes I already load in Dx12 memory, like a caching system.

-Next thing I'll do is to setup a basic display shader and all the satelite objects around it (PSO, RootSignature...)
+Next thing I'll do is to setup a basic display shader and all the satellite objects around it (PSO, RootSignature...)

 ---